claytonwramsey/dumpster/README.md

 - You cannot remove cyclic references from your data structures.
 - You're only moderately picky about performance.
 - You don't mind a little instability.
+- You need to work with `?Sized` data.

 ## How it works